What are the protein powder ingredients to avoid?

 Food additives help protein powder companies mask these unpleasant tastes and textures.
 In essence, they provide a dairy-like mouthfeel with the dairy.
 Everyone wants a protein shake that tastes like a milkshake, but no one wants all the calories, fat, and sugar.
 Food additives make this possible.
 That said, eating lots of food additives is not good for you.

 Although food additives are not necessarily bad for you in small quantities, they can add up quickly, especially if you drink a protein shake every day.
 At higher quantities, food additives can cause gastrointestinal (GI) side effects.
-Here are the top 5 food ingredients to avoid when buying protein powder.
+Here are the top 5 food ingredients (most of which are additives) to avoid when buying protein powder.

 1. Artificial and natural flavors